a-hussein/cubeAI/notes/next_steps.md

     ~~- linter~~
     ~~- test~~

-- scripts are way too long, need to condense and make it more oop ~~- rename files approppriately~~
+- files contain more than one major purporse, need to seperate out ~~- rename files approppriately~~
     ~~- add placeholder files~~
     ~~- move helper functions to cube module~~
-    - `cube.py` should just represent cube state and basic moves, no solving
-    - we should then incorporate a `cross_sovler.py` which uses Cube to solve cross
-    - and then make a`engine_solver.py` which contains the TreeNode and BFS logic
+    ~~- `cube_representation.py` should just represent cube state and basic moves, no solving~~ ~~- we should then incorporate a `cross_solver.py` which uses Cube to solve cross~~ ~~- and then make a`engine_solver.py` which contains the TreeNode~~

+- need to make files more oop
+    - after restructuring files, align solvers work well and review codebase
+    - make files more oop based

 - implement the BFS solver properly (treeify)
 - revisit the compression algo